igoramadas/cloudflare-allowme/README.md

 </TaskerData>
 ```

-Replace the `YOUR.DOMAIN.COM` with your target host, `YOUR_SECRET_HERE` with your secret / token defined with `$ALLOWME_CF_TOKEN`, and `DEVICE_NAME_HERE` with the device identification.
+Replace the `YOUR.DOMAIN.COM` with your target host, `YOUR_SECRET_HERE` with your secret / token defined with `$ALLOWME_CF_TOKEN`, and `DEVICE_NAME_HERE` with the custom device identification.

 ### iOS Shortcuts

-I don't have iOS devices so I can test it for myself, but I think [Shortcuts](https://support.apple.com/en-gb/guide/shortcuts/welcome/ios) is your best bet.
-Simply create a shortcut that triggers a [request](https://support.apple.com/en-gb/guide/shortcuts/apd58d46713f/ios) to the /allow endpoint.
+I don't have iOS devices so I can't test it myself, but I think [Shortcuts](https://support.apple.com/en-gb/guide/shortcuts/welcome/ios) is your best bet.
+Simply create a shortcut that triggers a [request](https://support.apple.com/en-gb/guide/shortcuts/apd58d46713f/ios) to the /allow endpoint, passing the necessary token.

 ## FAQ

 ### How does it cleanup the list of allowed IPs?

 The service will get the list of allowed IPs from Cloudflare every hour, and remove all addresses that were added more than 24 hours ago by default.
-You can change this value by setting the `$ALLOWME_IP_MAXAGE` variable.
+You can change this value by setting the `$ALLOWME_IP_MAXAGE` variable, in minutes.
 You can also set it to "false" to disable the auto cleanup.

 Please note that only IPs added by the service will be removed.
 They have a "AllowMe" prefix on their comment.
 If you manually add an IP to the list, it will be left untouched.